MET-OM/metocean-api/docs/index.rst

     product='NORA3_offshore_wind'

   Dataset: The original dataset are https://thredds.met.no/thredds/projects/nora3.html and https://thredds.met.no/thredds/catalog/nora3_subset_atmos/atm_3hourly/catalog.html.
-The workflow to create this dataset have been created by SINTEF Energy Research (Louis Pauchet, Valentin Chabaud) for the purpose of the `Willow Project <https://www.sintef.no/en/projects/2023/willow/>`_ .
+This work was done at SINTEF within the Horizon Europe `project WILLOW <https://www.sintef.no/en/projects/2023/willow/>`_ .

 * For coastal wave NORA3 data developed by MET Norway: